RoSE Committee Applications Now Open!

 Time Commitment:

-We recognise that RoSE committee members are volunteers and that your day jobs are notoriously hectic.
+We recognise that RoSE committee members are volunteers and that your day jobs can be notoriously hectic.
 As such, we operate a "many hands make light work" model to help share the load and ensure continuity.
-In particular, you will be working with our existing Co-Director for EDI and will have the support of the EDI team members to support your work.
+You will within a large Conference Committee team, supported by the Co-Chairs and the wider RoSE Network.

-Attend 1 x 2-hour General Committee meeting every three months
+Attend 1 x 2-hour General Committee meeting every six months

 Role Duration: